jwyllie83/pysports/README.md

 I purposefully don't include any functionality to spider the site in this, just to parse the already-obtained text.
 You have to find your own way to actually get the tables to parse.

+## License

+`pysports` is implemented according to the BSD 3-Clause License.
+You can find a copy in the LICENSE file.